 Alongside herbal regiments (from stimulants to clarity enhancers)

-I now find it intensifying OCD type behavors, resulting in Brain fog no matter how much ACh i take with it.
+I now find it intensifying OCD type behaviors, resulting in Brain fog no matter how much ACh I take with it.

-It works perfectly during its half life point though over production of Alpha waves (measured by neurofeedback EEG).
-I have tried getting off of it for a period of a week and returned to it today (with a dosage below 200 mg) to see if anything happened, subsequant brain fog (though combined with rhodiola rosea), my theory that it reduces serotonin levels might be inaccurate as it seems to intensify serotonin (which for all i know would lower serotonin levels as a balance mechanism).
+It works perfectly during its half-life point though overproduction of Alpha waves (measured by neurofeedback EEG).
+I have tried getting off of it for a period of a week and returned to it today (with a dosage below 200 mg) to see if anything happened, subsequent brain fog (though combined with rhodiola rosea)” .

 What I’m taking: